jkid22/jenkins-puppet/README.md

 ## Setup - Automate the Build

+All testing of the environment occured on Windows 10, Vagrant, Github Bash, and Vagrant.

 ### github repository

 The solution leverages Vagrant and Puppet to orchestrate the answer to the technical challenge.
 A GitHub repository at https://github.com/cdrobey/jenkins-puppet contains the vagrant and puppet agent configuration files.